tektoncd/triggers/docs/eventlisteners.md

       name: pipeline-template
 ```

-The default ClusterRole for the EventLister allows for reading ServiceAccounts from any namespace.
+The default ClusterRole for the EventListener allows for reading ServiceAccounts from any namespace.

 ### ServiceType